What are things that good driving skills will help you do? let’s find out!

 Who isn’t excited enough to text their family and friends once the driver’s license arrives in the mail?

-It’s a reward to those hours of training, endurance behind the wheel, and trips to the DMV office, not to mention the agonizing driving test (which doesn’t have to be a problem when you’ve got a professional driving instructor preparing you).
+It’s a reward for those hours of training, endurance behind the wheel, and trips to the DMV office, not to mention the agonizing driving test (which doesn’t have to be a problem when you’ve got a professional driving instructor preparing you).

 But most importantly, the doors that your teen or adult driving lessons can unlock are far more rewarding.